Pensions in the Netherlands

 Average effective age of retirement for men, 1970 to 2018.

-Pensions in the Netherlands consist of three pilar old age pension system made up of a state pension system, a private pension system regulated by pension law, and individual private pension.
+Pensions in the Netherlands consist of three pillar old age pension system made up of a state pension system, a private pension system regulated by pension law, and individual private pension.
 The systems are provided through a diversity of funding sources and are considered as fair of distribution for people living in the Netherlands.
 It is supervised by the Dutch central bank and the Dutch financial market authority.
 The Dutch pension system combines a pay-as-you-go system, in which workers pay for retirees' benefits, and an individual investment system.

 Compared with other countries, the Netherlands is relatively better at solving the problem of population aging, because it absorbs different pension fund models and implements consistent and risk-sharing policies.
 In 2020 it came out at or near the top in international rankings according to the Mercer Global Pension Index.

 On 1 July 2023, the Future Pensions Act came into effect revising the Dutch pension system.